CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/NiatelemetryNiaInventory.md

 `func (o *NiatelemetryNiaInventory) UnsetVniStatus()`

 UnsetVniStatus ensures that no value is present for VniStatus, not even an explicit nil
+### GetVpcPeerIpAddress

+`func (o *NiatelemetryNiaInventory) GetVpcPeerIpAddress() string`

+GetVpcPeerIpAddress returns the VpcPeerIpAddress field if non-nil, zero value otherwise.

+### GetVpcPeerIpAddressOk

+`func (o *NiatelemetryNiaInventory) GetVpcPeerIpAddressOk() (*string, bool)`

+GetVpcPeerIpAddressOk returns a tuple with the VpcPeerIpAddress field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetVpcPeerIpAddress

+`func (o *NiatelemetryNiaInventory) SetVpcPeerIpAddress(v string)`

+SetVpcPeerIpAddress sets VpcPeerIpAddress field to given value.

+### HasVpcPeerIpAddress

+`func (o *NiatelemetryNiaInventory) HasVpcPeerIpAddress() bool`

+HasVpcPeerIpAddress returns a boolean if a field has been set.

 ### GetLicenseState

 `func (o *NiatelemetryNiaInventory) GetLicenseState() NiatelemetryNiaLicenseStateRelationship`